aclaf/flagrant/docs/explanation/architecture.md

 **Flexibility without complexity**: Most users never specify configuration and rely on sensible defaults.
 Power users can set global configuration.
 Advanced use cases can override specific options.
 The three-tier system handles all these scenarios without requiring every user to specify every setting.

 **Explicit over implicit**: Configuration is always explicit—either in the configuration object, in the specification, or in the documented defaults.
-No hidden configuration sources or environment variables exist that magically change behavior.
+There are no hidden configuration sources or environment variables that magically change behavior.

 **Clear precedence rules**: The precedence order (option > global > default) matches user intuition: "I configured this option specifically" beats "I configured everything" beats "system default."